skip to content

 FAQ

-What is a co-tutelage doctorate (Cotutela-Promotion / cotutelle de these / cotutela di tesi)?
+What is a cotutelle doctorate (binational Joint Supervision / cotutelle de these / cotutela di tesi)?

-A co-tutelage doctorate is a doctoral dissertation project 1. that is conducted under the joint supervision of two professors at two universities in different countries, 2. that is conducted at both of these universities, and 3. that results in a doctorate awarded jointly.
-All the conditions important for the doctoral procedure are laid down in a co-tutelage agreement that is prepared individually for each doctoral student and that is signed by the doctoral student, the two supervisors, the two deans, and the two rectors.
+A cotutelle doctorate is a doctoral dissertation project that is conducted under the joint supervision at two universities in different countries and including research periods at both institutions.
+A cotutelle is aiming at a jointly awarded doctoral degree.
+All conditions important for the doctoral procedure are laid down in a cotutelle agreement that is prepared individually for each doctoral student and that is signed by the doctoral student, the two supervisors, and representatives of the participating faculties and/or the university governance.

-What are the advantages of a co-tutelage doctorate?
+What are the advantages of a cotutelle doctorate?

-Co-tutelage doctorates are intended for doctoral students whose research projects require the involvement of two universities or who would like to become equally familiar with the research cultures of two countries.
-The individual co-tutelage agreement guarantees supervision of the doctoral research project by a supervisor at a university outside Germany and simplifies the organisation of research stays abroad.
-In addition, complex procedures for recognition of the doctoral degree can be avoided since it can be used in two forms.
+Cotutelle doctorates are intended for doctoral students whose research projects require the involvement of two universities or who would like to become equally familiar with the research cultures of two countries.
+The individual cotutelle agreement guarantees supervision of the doctoral research project by a supervisor at a university outside Germany and simplifies the organisation of research stays abroad.
+In addition, complex procedures for recognition of the doctoral degree can be avoided since it can be used in the forms that are recognised in both countries.

 What is the difference between the home university and the host university?

-In the co-tutelage procedure between two universities, one of them always plays the leading role as the home university, and the host university is the partner.
+In the cotutelle procedure between two universities, one of them always plays the leading role as the home university or first partner, and the host university or second partner is acting as the partner institution.
 The oral doctoral examination takes place at the home university, concluding the doctoral procedure.
-The doctoral procedure is usually oriented towards the requirements of the home university, for example in relation to course credits and examinations to be completed, documentation, submission deadlines, and reproduction of the dissertation.
-However, some universities participate in the co-tutelage procedure as a host university only if additional conditions are met.
-Such conditions are always laid down in the co-tutelage agreement, so coordination between the two universities plays an important role during preparation of co-tutelage agreements.
+The doctoral procedure is usually oriented towards the requirements of the home university, for example in relation to course credits and examinations to be completed, documentation, submission deadlines, and publication of the dissertation.
+However, some universities participate in the cotutelle procedure as a host university only if additional conditions are met.
+Such conditions will be negotiated by the a.r.t.e.s.
+Graduate School with the partner institution and laid down in the cotutelle agreement.

 Which universities outside Germany can be considered as partner universities?

-All universities that are recognised internationally as such and are interested in conducting a co-tutelage procedure jointly can be recognised as a partner university.
+All universities that are recognised internationally as such and are interested in conducting a joint supervision procedure can be recognised as a partner university.

-The co-tutelage agreement is a supplement to a regular doctoral procedure; it is not a doctoral programme of its own, nor is it connected to a particular funding programme.
-No special funding is available for co-tutelage doctorates at the Faculty of Arts and Humanities of the University of Cologne.
-However, the Central Doctoral Office of the University of Cologne has longstanding experience in supervising co-tutelage doctorates and provides intensive support to doctoral students in handling all bureaucratic matters.
+No. The cotutelle agreement is a supplement to a regular doctoral procedure; it is not a doctoral programme of its own, nor is it connected to a particular funding programme.
+No special funding is available for cotutelle doctorates at the University of Cologne’s Faculty of Arts and Humanities.
+It is therefore the responsibility of the participating doctoral students to ensure that they are able to finance the mandatory stays abroad.
+However, the Central Doctoral Office of the University of Cologne has longstanding experience in supervising cotutelle doctorates and provides support to doctoral students in handling all bureaucratic matters.

 Do I have to pay tuition fees at both universities involved?

-No. All co-tutelage agreements rule out double tuition fees.
-However, double administrative costs may be unavoidable.
+No. All cotutelle agreements rule out double tuition fees.
+However, double administrative costs (semester fees, etc.) may be unavoidable.

-Is a co-tutelage doctorate at the University of Cologne connected to a particular model of doctoral studies?
+Is a cotutelle doctorate at the University of Cologne’s Faculty of Arts and Humanities connected to a particular model of doctoral studies?

-No, co-tutelage doctorates are possible for doctoral students of both models of doctoral studies.
+No, cotutelle doctorates are possible for all doctoral students in the Faculty of Arts and Humanities.

-The University of Cologne is my host university.
-Can I enrol at the University of Cologne, given my co-tutelage agreement?
+The University of Cologne is host university/second partner of my cotutelle doctorate.
+Can I enrol at the University of Cologne?

-Co-tutelage doctoral students for whom the University of Cologne is the host university are welcome to enrol as auditors, initially for two semesters.
-The contact form provides further information.
+Doctoral students for whom the University of Cologne is the host university/second partner of their cotutelle doctorate are welcome to enrol for doctoral studies for the period of their research stay and as set out in the cotutelle agreement.
+Please contact the cotutelle office for further information.
 If both supervisors agree, doctoral students can apply to enrol for up to half of the total regular duration of the doctorate.

 What is a 'jointly awarded doctoral degree'?

-What exactly is laid down in a co-tutelage agreement?
+What exactly is laid down in a cotutelle agreement?

-A co-tutelage agreement is a bilateral agreement signed by the doctoral student, the two supervisors, the two deans, and the two rectors.
-It is based on a model agreement and is adapted with a view to the needs of the doctoral student.
-Among other things, the agreement mentions its legal basis – as a rule the doctoral regulations of the two faculties/universities, in the case of the a.r.t.e.s.
-Graduate School the doctoral regulations of the Faculty of Arts and Humanities.
-In general, the procedure is oriented towards the doctoral regulations of the home university, to the extent possible.
+A cotutelle agreement is a bilateral agreement signed by the doctoral student, the two supervisors and representatives of the participating faculties and/or the university governance.
+The agreement is established in accordance with the relevant legal frameworks of the participating institutions, based on a model agreement and tailored to the needs of the doctoral candidate.
+In general, the procedure should be oriented towards the doctoral regulations of the home university, to the extent possible.
 The following points in particular are regulated in the agreement:

 1. Admission to doctoral studies